mesonbuild/meson/docs/markdown/Syntax.md

 # Syntax

 The syntax of Meson's specification language has been kept as simple as possible.
 It is *strongly typed* so no object is ever converted to another under the covers.
 Variables have no visible type which makes Meson *dynamically typed* (also known as *duck typed*).

 The main building blocks of the language are *variables*, *numbers*, *booleans*, *strings*, *arrays*, *function calls*, *method calls*, *if statements* and *includes*.

 Usually one Meson statement takes just one line.
 There is no way to have multiple statements on one line as in e.g. *C*.
 Function and method calls' argument lists can be split over multiple lines.
 Meson will autodetect this case and do the right thing.
 In other cases you can get multi-line statements by ending the line with a `\`.
 Apart from line ending whitespace has no syntactic meaning.

 Variables
 --

 Variables in Meson work just like in other high level programming languages.
 A variable can contain a value of any type, such as an integer or a string.
 Variables don't need to be predeclared, you can just assign to them and they appear.
 Here's how you would assign values to two different variables.

 ```meson
 var1 = 'hello'
 var2 = 102
 ```

-One important difference in how variables work in Meson is that all variables are immutable.
+One important difference in how variables work in Meson is that all objects are immutable.
 This is different from, for example, how Python works.

 ```meson
 var1 = [1, 2, 3]